volume-trader/QuantowerKB/quantower-algo/strategy-runner.md

 ---
 description: >-
-  In order to make some automated trading via Quantower, you need to use the Strategy runner panel.
+  In order to make some automated trading via VT-Terminal, you need to use the Strategy runner panel.
 The main purpose of this panel is to launch a trading strategy and control its behavior.
 ---